ubcecon/cluster_tools/julia_jobs.md

 # Scheduled Non-interactive Julia jobs

 In Julia 1.2.0, we use `Distributed` library to execute parallel operations.
+In particular, `Distributed` library supports one node with multiple cores.

 1. Learn some [basic SLURM and file transfer commands](SLURM_basic.md)
 1. Go to `/example/julia/` in this repository, and copy `submit.sh` and `template.s` to the folder where your Julia file resides